COSC3020/tsp-local-search-reis-iken/README.md

 **MY ANSWER:**

-Since we are iterating over all possible pairs of indexes in the route array (2 nested loops), I believe our worst-case asymptotic time complexity should be $\Theta(n^2)$.
+The main while loop runs for maxIterationsWithoutImprovement times, which is a constant value.
+Within this while loop, we have 2 nested loops that iterate over all the elements in the currentRoute array.
+So, I believe our worst-case asymptotic time complexity should be $\Theta(n^2)$ where n is the number of elements in the currentRoute array.

 In terms of memory, I believe our worst case is when the distance matrix has the dimensions n x n, meaning the asymptotic memory complexity should be $\Theta(n^2)$.